adevrrc/adev-p2-notes/docs/text-file-io/text-file-io.md

 1. TOC
 {:toc}

 Variables and collections provide temporary storage for data in your applications while your program is executing.
 When your program terminates, this data is lost.
 Files are used for long-term storage of data.
-The data is retained after your terminates.
+The data is retained after your program terminates.
 Computers store files on secondary storage devices, such as flash memory or a hard disk.

 ## Data Hierarchy